Kunalmadoliya/sso/README.md

 ---

-## ❤️ Motivation

-> “I wanted to learn the system by building the system.”

-This project is not just code — it’s a deep dive into how identity powers the modern web.

----

 ## 👨‍💻 Author

-**Kunal Madoliya**
+Kunal Madoliya
-B.Tech IT | Backend & System Design Enthusiast
+B.Tech IT — Backend & Systems

 ---

-## ⭐ If you found this useful
+## ⭐ Support

-Give it a star ⭐ and share your feedback!
+If you found this helpful, give it a star ⭐